andreigi/oliodigest/_pages/why-just-holding-bitcoin-wont-make-you-rich.md

 a $10,000 worth of the cryptocurrency, you will need 10,000% increase in price.

 The first instance is highly unlikely to happen in our lifetimes because it would mean 1 BTC is $3.4 million while the $10k investment would need BTC to reach
 $1 million per coin.
-Some say this assumption is too far out and no one can predict it may even happen at all.
+Some say this assumption is too delusional and no one can predict that far out into the future.
+It may never happen at all.
 Take note that currently the gold's market is valued at $7.5 trillion.
-A $1m BTC is a $21 trillion market capitalization.
+A $1M BTC is a $21 trillion market capitalization.
 So, it's very improbable to happen.

 ## The Best Bitcoin Price Prediction